Why Is My Dump Cake Still Powdery?

 Baking Pans and Sizes

 If you’re making a larger batch or want a thinner layer of cake, a 9×13-inch pan works well.
-It’s important to adjust your baking time when changing pan sizes.
+It’s essential to adjust your baking time when changing pan sizes.
 A smaller pan may require a longer baking time, while a larger pan could cook more quickly.
 Always check the cake during baking to ensure it’s not drying out or undercooked.

 Spatulas and Whisks